ywl0911/mzlogin.github.io/pages/about.md

 I was admitted to study for a M.Sc. degree in Harbin Institute of Technology.
 I was supervised by Prof. [Yunming Ye](http://homepage.hit.edu.cn/pages/yeyunming) and graduated in 2018.

-<p align="left">If you have any questions about my blog, don't hesitate to email me.
+<p text-align="justify">If you have any questions about my blog, don't hesitate to email me.
 At last, really appreciate [Zhuang Ma](mazhuang.org) providing the blog template.
 </p>